guardian/gateway/docs/architecture.md

 ## Overview

-Gateway is the new frontend to login and registration at The Guardian through [profile.theguardian.com](https://profile.theguardian.com).
+Gateway is the new frontend to login and registration at the Guardian through [profile.theguardian.com](https://profile.theguardian.com).

 ## Motivation